 A quick web search will reveal dozens of "dietary supplements" that claim to treat ED.
 But the FDA warns that many of these are not what they seem.
 An investigation discovered the pills often contain prescription drugs not listed on the label, including the active ingredient in Viagra.
 This puts the man at risk for dangerous drug interactions.

-Some tips to reduce your risk of ED include:
+Some tips to reduce the risk of ED include:

 Exercise and maintain a healthy weight.